PayFabric/Release-Notes/README.md

 **UPDATED.** Enable PayLink to control available payment methods for payment links based on gateway profile setup.

+**UPDATED.** Update PayFabric Manage Transactions report to default to display 6-months worth of transaction data.
+Merchants can still search for transactions older than 6-months using the filter option.

 # Change Log – 9/5/2023 Release

 **ADDED.** Supports Global Payments gateway.